-Samurai Slaughter House: Try Japanese VR swordfighting now
+Samurai Slaughter House: VR sword fighting is out now on App Lab

 Samurai Slaughter House brings Japanese sword fights to stylized environments.
 Try out the demo.

 The first-person shooter Lies Beneath already proved how atmospherically dense a VR game with comic graphics can be.
 Samurai Slaughter House, which is now available in a kind of Early Access, also relies on a stylized design with high contrasts.